refinedev/refine/documentation/tutorial/essentials/data-fetching/updating-data/index.md

 <AddEditProductToAppTsx />

-We should be able to see the product name and price on our screen now.
-When we click the `Update Price` button, we'll be able to see the price of the product is updated.
+Now, we should be able to view both the product name and price on our screen.
+Once we click the `Update Price` button, the product's price will be updated.

 :::tip Smart Invalidations